 A small, bilingual school for 3 to 8 years

-International school in Marbella accepting children up to primary age
+British International school accepting children up to primary age & year 7.

 An international school that takes kids from 4 until 18 years old